Take This Gorgeous Fall Foliage Road Trip To See Massachusetts Like Never Before

 What is the best time to see peak fall foliage in Massachusetts?

-Excited for the peak fall foliage in Massachusetts?
-Start making plans now.
+The best time to see fall foliage in Massachusetts is in October.
 The peak fall foliage depends on where you are in the state.
 If you’re inland, expect the best explosion of colors from early to mid-October.
 However, if you’re on the coast, you’ll enjoy the changing of the colors from mid-October through just before Halloween.
+Excited for the peak fall foliage in Massachusetts?
+Start making plans now.

 Where are the best places in Massachusetts to see fall foliage?